Eurypterid

-The eurypterids include the largest known arthropods ever to have lived.
+The eurypterid order includes the largest known arthropods ever to have lived.
 The largest, Jaekelopterus, reached 2.5 m in length.
 Eurypterids were not uniformly large and most species were less than 20 cm long; the smallest eurypterid, Alkenopterus, was only 2.03 cm long.
 Eurypterid fossils have been recovered from every continent.
 A majority of fossils are from fossil sites in North America and Europe because the group lived primarily in the waters around and within the ancient supercontinent of Euramerica.
 Only a handful of eurypterid groups spread beyond the confines of Euramerica and a few genera, such as Adelophthalmus and Pterygotus, achieved a cosmopolitan distribution with fossils being found worldwide.

-Morphology
+Description

 Like all other arthropods, eurypterids possessed segmented bodies and jointed appendages (limbs) covered in a cuticle composed of proteins and chitin.
 As in other chelicerates, the body was divided into two tagmata (sections); the frontal prosoma (head) and posterior opisthosoma (abdomen).
 The prosoma was covered by a carapace (sometimes called the "prosomal shield") on which both compound eyes and the ocelli (simple eye-like sensory organs) were located.

 The prosoma also bore six pairs of appendages which are usually referred to as appendage pairs I to VI.
 The first pair of appendages, the only pair placed before the mouth, is called the chelicerae (homologous to the fangs of spiders).
 They were equipped with small pincers used to manipulate food fragments and push them into the mouth.
 In one lineage, the Pterygotidae, the chelicerae were large and long, with strong, well-developed teeth on specialised chelae (claws).
 The subsequent pairs of appendages, numbers II to VI, possessed gnathobases (or "tooth-plates") on the coxae (limb segments) used for feeding.
 These appendages were generally walking legs that were cylindrical in shape and were covered in spines in some species.
 In most lineages, the limbs tended to get larger the farther back they were.
 In the Eurypterina suborder, the larger of the two eurypterid suborders, the sixth pair of appendages was also modified into a swimming paddle to aid in traversing aquatic environments.